2aDays Logo

 Tags

-Believes In You Knowledgeable Knows The Game Direct Honest
+Believes In You Knowledgeable Knows The Game Honest Direct

 "Excellent coach who takes a personal interest in his players.
 Sharif works to get the best out of them and build a successful team culture.
 Like any coach, some players don't get the playing time they want under him or might have punished for breaking team rules, but one of Shairf's big things is about accountability to the team.
 That's part of the great thing he builds within his groups as no one is above the team.
 That's why his teams always have great dynamics within the group and why he has consistently been able to get the best out of his players.
 He pushes his players to be better technically and tactically and to push themselves to achieve.
 Bottomline: Great coach, great person and he wins.
 That's a hard combination to find. "